The following is a guest post by Jessica Fisher of Life As Mom.

 No matter your child’s reading skill, summer is the ideal time to practice reading and reading comprehension.
 Consider instituting a daily time of reading in your home.
 Kids can curl up with a good book and take a trip in their imaginations.
 Older kids can read on their own while younger ones might “read pictures” or be read to by you or an older sibling.
 Discuss the books together and see if you can help your children make connections to real life.

-Make the library your friend this season.
+Make the online slots library your friend this season.
 Participate in summer reading programs where kids earn incentives or institute your own reading club at home.

 And be sure to jump into some family read alouds.
 Kids of all ages love to hear a great story in community.
 I’ve had certain husbands and teenage sons stop in their tracks to listen to a rousing rendition of Old Yeller.